-Students will examine a number of key The qualification is linear.
-Students take two philosophic and ethical issues that have challenged mankind both historically and currently.
+Students will examine a number of key philosophic and ethical issues that have challenged mankind both historically and currently.
 They will observe the conclusions of the secular world and gain an understanding of how Jewish scholars have responded to these issues.

 In Year 12, they will study different philosophies concerning the nature of G-d, life after death, the source of religious authority and the nature of religious experience.
 They will also consider the ethical issues of justice, honesty and the nature of morality.
-Modern issues such as medical ethics. capital punishment and animal rights will be examined in light of these ethical approaches.
+Modern issues such as medical ethics, capital punishment and animal rights will be examined in light of these ethical approaches.